RemiLelaidier/IMS-specs/General/general.md

 ### The current process is :

-- Validate the internship with a manager
+- Validate the internship with a teacher / anyone
 - After validation, the student can grab his convention
-- The convention is filled by the student and the company (3 ex)
+- The convention is filled by the student and the company (3 times)
 - The administration may affect an academic tutor
-- Re-enter extracted info to keep tracability on conventions, what is sent, what is here..
+- Re-enter extracted info to keep traceability on conventions, what is sent, what is there..
 - University send filled convention to "Unice"
-- Convention come back and his given to the student
+- Convention come back and is given to the student

 ### The goal is :

 - The student come on the IMS web app, fill his informations
 - The university can keep track of everything on some panel, validate details or send errors e-mails
 - After convention "ready", printed for signing and sent to Unice
-- When conventions come back, University just have to populate changes
+- When conventions come back, University just have to populate changes (Bulk changes function)
-- Emails are sent to students when something change
+- Emails are sent to students when something change and his tutor, to keep everyone updated (to be defined)

 Deployment Dependencies